-Pressures to manage and disclose environmental and social issues material to the business may come from companies's key stakeholders (shareholders, investors, analysts, regulators), the directors or trustees of issuers, senior management and/or employees.
+Pressures to manage and disclose environmental and social issues material to the business may come from stakeholders, the directors or trustees of issuers, senior management and/or employees.
 They see positive bottom line benefits-for example, cost savings, increased revenue streams through innovative products, an advantage in attracting, retaining and motivating employees, improved risk management, enhanced reputation and customer loyalty.

-The ultimate impacts the factors have on revenues, costs, product offerings, customer and employee loyalty, reputation and governmental and regulatory approvals are being monitored by the companies 'key stakeholders.
+They increasingly consider the bottom line impacts that these factors can have on revenues, costs, product offerings, customer and employee loyalty, reputation and governmental and regulatory approvals.
+They also want to understand if the issuer has business opportunities and competitive advantages related to environmental and social issues.

-It is essential to understand if the issuer has business opportunities and competitive advantages related to environmental and social issues.
-They may look beyond the issuer, too, and consider how environmental and social issues might impact the issuer's supply chain and thereby potentially impact the issuer's reputation and/ or ability to source needed inputs on a timely basis.
+They may look beyond the issuer, too, and consider how environmental and social issues might impact the issuer's supply chain and thereby potentially impact the issuer's reputation and/or ability to source needed inputs on a timely basis.

 These are the principles that underlie responsible investment, whose ultimate goal is to identify the risks and opportunities associated with a specific company or segment, thereby refining the asset pricing process.

 To integrate ESG information into investment decision-making activities, investors want high-quality and relevant data to assess company risks and opportunities relative to peers.

-How exchanges can contribute to the ESG cause?
+How exchanges can contribute to the ESG cause